Atmosphere of Jupiter: Great Red Spot

 Infrared data have long indicated that the Great Red Spot is colder (and thus, higher in altitude) than most of the other clouds on the planet; the cloudtops of the GRS are about 8 km above the surrounding clouds.
 Furthermore, careful tracking of atmospheric features revealed the spot's counterclockwise circulation as far back as 1966 - observations dramatically confirmed by the first time-lapse movies from the Voyager flybys.
 The spot is spatially confined by a modest eastward jet stream (prograde) to its south and a very strong westward (retrograde) one to its north.
-Though winds around the edge of the spot peak at about 120 m/s (432 km/h), currents inside it seem stagnant, with little inflow or outflow.
+Though winds around the edge of the spot peak at about 120 m/s, currents inside it seem stagnant, with little inflow or outflow.
 The rotation period of the spot has decreased with time, perhaps as a direct result of its steady reduction in size.
-In 2010, astronomers imaged the GRS in the far infrared (from 8.5 to 24 μm) with a spatial resolution higher than ever before and found that its central, reddest region is warmer than its surroundings by between 3–4 K. The warm airmass is located in the upper troposphere in the pressure range of 200–500 mbar.
+In 2010, astronomers imaged the GRS in the far infrared (from 8.5±to μm) with a spatial resolution higher than ever before and found that its central, reddest region is warmer than its surroundings by between 3±– K. The warm airmass is located in the upper troposphere in the pressure range of 200±– mbar.
 This warm central spot slowly counter-rotates and may be caused by a weak subsidence of air in the center of GRS.

 The Great Red Spot's latitude has been stable for the duration of good observational records, typically varying by about a degree.
 Its longitude, however, is subject to constant variation.
 Because Jupiter's visible features do not rotate uniformly at all latitudes, astronomers have defined three different systems for defining the longitude.
 System II is used for latitudes of more than 10°, and was originally based on the average rotation rate of the Great Red Spot of 9h 55m 42s.
 Despite this, the spot has "lapped" the planet in System II at least 10 times since the early 19th century.
 Its drift rate has changed dramatically over the years and has been linked to the brightness of the South Equatorial Belt, and the presence or absence of a South Tropical Disturbance.